mabin9527/employment-system/README.md

 ### About

 The Employment System is an online platform where users can manage employees.
+In case the viewer needs permission to get access to the other pages, the username and password for the login are Andy 1234.
+The viewer can then edit or delete it.
 <hr>

 ### User Goals